chronicleworks/chronicle/docs/provenance_concepts.md

 > A primary source for a topic refers to something produced by some agent with
 > direct experience and knowledge about the topic, at the time of the topic's
 > study, without benefit from hindsight.
 Because of the directness of primary
-> sources, they 'speak for themselves' in ways that cannot be captured through
+> sources, they "speak for themselves" in ways that cannot be captured through
 > the filter of secondary sources.
 As such, it is important for secondary
 > sources to reference those primary sources from which they were derived, so
 > that their reliability can be investigated.
 A primary source relation is a
 > particular case of derivation of secondary materials from their primary
 > sources.
 It is recognized that the determination of primary sources can be up
-> to interpretation, and should be done according to conventions accepted within
+> to interpretation and should be done according to conventions accepted within
 > the application's domain.

 ### Generation